misterpaul4/Demon-Runner/README.md

 - The preloader scene displays  a progress bar and loads the other assets needed in the title scene.
 - The title scene loads the rest of the assets needed in the game such as the audio files, platforms, the player and bird.
 The title scene also displays a button to start the game, input player username and also view scores.
 - The game scene contains the main logic of the game.
-- The rank scene dosplays the top 10 highest scores.
+- The rank scene displays the top 10 highest scores.
-- The gameover scene is launched when the player is hit by a bird or falls down from the platform.
-This scene contains the a button to restart the game & also to quit the game
+- The gameover scene is launched when the player collides with the bird or falls off the platform.
+This scene contains a button to restart the game & also to quit the game

 ### characters